tt1k/tt1k/README.md

 Student @ Nanjing University of Aeronautics and Astronautics of China

-- :pencil2: Objective-C / Swift / C++ / Dart
+- :construction_worker: Objective-C / Swift / C++ / Dart
-- :hammer_and_pick: MacOS / Windows 10 / Ubuntu / VS Code
+- :hammer_and_pick: MacOS / Windows 10 / Ubuntu

 ### More